senzhaocode/FuSViz_docs/docs/Usage_manual.md

 ![](4.4.1.Load_SVs_in_bedpe_format.png)

-Press `Load DNA SV track in bedpe` button, intra-chromosome SVs are denoted as curves that link breakpoint sites.
+Press `Load and refresh DNA SV track in bedpe` button, intra-chromosome SVs are denoted as curves that link breakpoint sites.
 After clicking a curve, a window pops up with a feature description of the selected SV, e.g.

 * `Region1: chr17 19901107-19901107` - breakpoint site/interval of first end of SV
 * `Region2: chr17 63545711-63545711` - breakpoint site/interval of second end of SV